D50000/order-book-component/README.md

 - ✅ Framework: React, Vue.js. ⇒ Develop React.js with Next.js
 - ✅ Show max 8 quotes for both buy and sell.
 Quote row should vertical align center. ⇒ CSS flex
-- Format number with commas as thousands separators. ⇒ data pipe line
+- ✅ Format number with commas as thousands separators. ⇒ data pipe line
 - Add hover background color on whole row when mouse hover on the quote. ⇒ CSS hover with accumulative rows
-- ✅ Last price is up or down is determine by the data `gain` . ⇒ toggle the up/down icon, ***no 0***
+- ✅ Last price is up or down is determine by the data `gain` . ⇒ toggle the up/down icon, **_no 0_**
 - _Price percentage change can be omitted._
 - ✅ Quote total formula ⇒ simple order book logic
   - Sell quotes: sum up quote size from lowest price quote to the highest